calee14/quake-watch/README.md

 # Notes:
 - [X] Planning to use a different type of model since neural network won't predict.
 - [X] Scale the data. https://www.kdnuggets.com/2018/11/keras-long-short-term-memory-lstm-model-predict-stock-prices.html
-- [ ] Test the new scaling code
+- [X] Test the new scaling code
 - [X] Figure out why the training can be really bad.
 Inconsistent results
 	- [X] Maybe add more LSTMs
 	- [X] NOTE: the rnn wasn't able to make predictions based on a timestamp value
 - [ ] Test on some user created data
 - [ ] Options:
  - [ ] tell users the magnitude of the next earthquake in their area
- - [ ] Try to fix model with timestamp values
+ - [X] Try to fix model with timestamp values (NOTE: figured out it wasn't possible to get accurate results)
-- [ ] Remove hour time stamp (Just keep year, month, and day)
+- [X] Remove hour time stamp (Just keep year, month, and day)
 - [ ] Put model on a flask app or maybe use django
 - [ ] Use google maps api
 # Resources: